Language selection

 Here is how the program works:

 Step 1: If you’re eligible to become a sponsor, you must submit an interest to sponsor form.
-This form was last available from October 13 to November 3, 2020.
+This form was last available from October 13, 2020 to November 3, 2020.

 Step 2: After the online form closes, we review the form submissions and remove any duplicates.

-In 2022, we’ll invite potential sponsors from the remaining pool of interest to sponsor forms submitted in 2020.
+In 2023, we’ll invite potential sponsors from the remaining pool of interest to sponsor forms submitted in 2020.

 Step 3: If you’re invited to apply, we must receive your application package by the deadline that’s in your invitation.
+Complete and submit the required forms and supporting documents identified in the 2023 Document Checklist for Parents and Grandparents (IMM 5771).

-To avoid using outdated forms, don’t prepare your application unless you’re invited to apply.
+Don’t prepare your application unless you’re invited to apply.

 Find out more about how to apply to sponsor your parents and grandparents.